 Safe Sawing – A simple piece of plywood, with two stop blocks fixed to its face that capture the jaw, is all that’s needed.
+Related Articles Make a Set of Cam Clamps Related Articles.
 How to make a simple thickness sander for bow laminations.
 When I started making bows, I had to order finished bow laminations and overlays from a bow making supplier because I didn’t have a thickness sander.

 Personally, I'm not that infatuated with this type of joint, but I thought I'd play around with them a bit.
 Now, I don't have the kind of patience required to cut them out by hand, so I sped up the process with my bandsaw.
 Dovetail joints require angle cuts.
 Some bandsaws can tilt the table right and left, although that does require removing the 90 degree stop.
 My homemade bandsaw table doesn't tilt left.
 The jig is clamped onto my table using two of these funny "fence clamps" shown at right.
 My jig also conveniently serves as a fence.
 After having cut both sides of the joint, I make some more cuts to start hogging out the material between the pins.
 I make a turn as tight as the blade allows to start cutting out the material between the fingers.

 I have to work from both sides.
+Here's my pins cut.
+Now to transfer my marks onto the mating pieces.
+Checking the fit.
 Laboutiquedelluthier.
 PWM Shop Blog – Popular Woodworking Magazine.